 - In our group meetings, we will strive to keep a stimulating atmosphere for discussions.
 Everybody is welcome to join in these discussions.

 - Can a student who has no experience in Bioengineering join the lab?

 Yes, absolutely.
 We welcome students from all diverse background.

 - How is my research project decided?

 It depends on several factors.
-There may be a requirement for the person to work on an ongoing project or a recently approved new project.
-Alternatively, the person can propose a new topic related to the core expertise of the laboratory.
+There may be a requirement for a person to work on an ongoing project or a recently approved new project.
+Alternatively, one can propose a new topic related to the core expertise of the laboratory.

 - What kind of mentoring is provided?

 Mentoring is provided at several levels.
 Students are taught various topics such as experimental planning, techniques, data analysis and plotting, statistics, scientific writing and presentation, grant writing, science ethics etc. Apart from this, we also do journal club where recent key papers are presented and discussed in the lab.